 We guarantee against DOA (Dead On Arrival).
 We guarantee live arrival and for the coral to be alive for 5 days after arrival.
 You are eligible for store credit if your coral is damaged or DOA.
 To be eligible for credit you must email pictures of the coral.
 If damage or death is caused by UPS damage I'll try to work with you, but they do not honor claims on perishable items.
 Weather delays and acts of god are not covered by UPS.
 Reshipment fee will have to be paid by the buyer if corals are lost due to a weather or mechanical failure delay.

-We ship all packages with UPS overnight.
-These are our flat rates, we do not charge combined shipping fees or other add on fees like some stores.
+Shipping Info: We ship all packages with UPS overnight.
+Combined shipping is free, you only pay the flate rate and can buy as much as you like.
 Fuel prices have driven things up and UPS has raised rates a lot so sadly we must do the same.
 We don't charge for our boxes and prefer not to raise our coral prices to make up for shipping costs.

 If you live in a remote area or UPS tends to deliver late to you, I advise requesting your order be held for pickup at a local UPS station because it will arrive earlier there.

 Have other questions?
 Email Reefgardener@gmail.com

 All corals are double - triple bagged, placed in a 3/4" thick styrofoam cooler box or thermoseal lined box with free heat/cool packs, packed with up cycled newspaper or bubblewrap.
 We ship out by 5pm so that your order is in transit for the least amount of time possible.
 We also check your zip code on the Weather Channel before shipping to make sure everything is packed specific to the current conditions in your area.
 If it is very stormy in your area or a snow storm is expected and you request us to ship anyway, our live arrival guarantee will be VOID.
 No exceptions.